clovis-de-melo/css-display-block/readme.md

 # CSS studies: Display block

+This repository's been created in order to test the CSS display block properties.
+Feel free to fork it.

 ```display```

 The display CSS property sets whether an element is treated as a block or inline box and the layout used for its children, such as flow layout, grid or flex.